Genesee & Wyoming

 Acquisition in 2016

-Providence and Worcester Railroad Company (P&W) is an interstate freight carrier that operates railroad services across Massachusetts, Rhode Island, Connecticut, and New York.
-The company is integral to the transportation infrastructure in New England, particularly through its international double-stack intermodal terminal facility located in Worcester, Massachusetts.
-P&W facilitates the movement of a diverse range of commodities, including automobiles, construction aggregates, iron and steel products, chemicals and plastics, lumber, scrap metals, cement, coal, and processed food items.
-In the year ending December 31, 2013, P&W transported 34,402 carloads of freight and 19,047 intermodal containers, utilizing an extensive rail freight system that encompasses approximately 516 miles of track.
+Providence and Worcester Railroad Company is an interstate freight carrier operating railroad services in Massachusetts, Rhode Island, Connecticut and New York.
+It services the international double-stack intermodal terminal facility in Worcester, Massachusetts, and transports a diverse range of commodities including automobiles, construction aggregates, iron and steel products, chemicals and plastics including ethanol, lumber, scrap metals, plastic resins, cement, coal, construction and demolition debris, and processed foods and edible products such as corn syrup and vegetable oils.
+The rail freight network comprises approximately 516 miles of track.

 Acquisition in 2015